Best Buddies International: Best Buddies Leadership Conference

 The Best Buddies Leadership Conference is a program offered at the Indiana University in Bloomington, Indiana.
 The program has four education tracks that are meant for different positions within a chapter or community.
 The conference takes place once a year for four days.
 Through the four days, participants go to workshops, seminars, and events.

 Some of the conference highlights are: leadership development and public speaking sessions, and learning about the disabilities rights movement.

 Best Buddies Ventures

 Best Buddies Ventures creates employment opportunities for people with intellectual and developmental disabilities (IDD) while serving as a way to raise funds to help grow the Best Buddies program.

 In June 2020, Best Buddies launched their first venture with Rosetta Bakery.
 This nonprofit agency partnered with a for-profit company to create a program to bridge the gap with inclusion and job opportunities.
 Best Buddies x Rosetta Bakery is a partnership that allows customers to support Best Buddies by purchasing food and coffee.
 In addition, this South Florida bakery allows those with IDD to showcase their talents through employment and internship opportunities.
-This unique bakery serves high-quality Italian treats, including focaccia, pizza, sandwiches, coffee, pastries, and cakes.
-Best Buddies x Rosetta Bakery not only offers jobs but also helps create awareness for Best Buddies’ mission.
-Additionally, 50% of each bakery purchase goes to help expand the programs offered by Best Buddies.
+This bakery serves Italian treats, including focaccia, pizza, sandwiches, coffee, pastries, and cakes.
+50% of each bakery purchase goes to help expand the programs offered by Best Buddies.
 The hope is to take this business model and expand it worldwide.